 Sami National Day is celebrated on 6th February.
-It was first celebrated in 1993, when the International Year of Indigenous People was proclaimed open in Jokkmokk, Sweden by the United Nations.
+It was first celebrated in 1993, when the United Nations proclaimed the International Year of Indigenous People open in Jokkmokk, Sweden.
 Sami National Day is for all Sami people, regardless of the country in which they live.

-In Norway, it is compulsory for municipal administrative buildings to fly the Norwegian flag, and optionally also the Sami flag, on 6th February.
-Some larger places also arrange festivities in the week around the Sami National Day, especially Oslo and in towns and cities in the north of the country.
+In Norway, it is compulsory for municipal administrative buildings to fly the Norwegian flag and also the Sami flag if they choose to, on 6th February.
+Some larger places also arrange festivities in the week around Sami National Day, especially Oslo and in towns and cities in the north of the country.

-The date of the National Day, 6th February, was chosen as it was the start date of the first Sami National Congress, held in Trondheim in 1917.
+The date of the celebration, 6th February, was chosen as it was the start date of the first Sami National Congress, held in Trondheim in 1917.
 Elsa Laula Renberg, a reindeer owner and political activist, was prominent in the foundation of the first National Congress.

-The Sami flag is the flag of the Sami people of the Nordic regions and Kola penninsula.
-The flag is also sometimes used to represent the territory of Sapmi (the traditional area of Sami inhabitance).
+The Sami flag is the flag of the Sami people of the Nordic regions and Kola peninsula.
+The flag is also sometimes used to represent the territory of Sapmi (the traditional area of Sami habitation).

 The first, unofficial Sami flag was designed by Sami artist Synnøve Persen in 1977.
 It was used as a national symbol in the demonstrations against the planned Alta Dam.
 The colours (blue, red and yellow) are commonly used on gáktis – traditional Sami clothing (for more information about gáktis, look at http://folkcostume.blogspot.no/2013/05/overview-of-saami-costume.html).

-- On this website you can find articles introducing the Sami,about Norwegianization of the Sami, about Sami history after WW2 and about joik (Sami song).
+- On this website you can find articles introducing the Sami,about Norwegianization of the Sami, about Sami history after WW2 , joik (Sami song) and reindeer herding.

 - This webpage is produced by the UN and gives an overview of the Sami: http://www.unric.org/en/indigenous-people/27307-the-sami-of-northern-europe–one-people-four-countries